guzba/ready/README.md

 ## Working with replies

 A call to `command` or `receive` will return a `RedisReply` object.
 You'll want to convert that into the types you expect.
-Ready makes that easy by calling `to`.
+Ready makes that easy by providing the `to` proc.

 ```nim
 # Basic conversions: